The Big Bang, CPT, and neutrino dark matter: Predictions for cosmology and particle physics

 {\it Purely gravitational interactions.} As discussed above, the same $\mathbb{Z}_{2}$ symmetry that stabilizes the dark-matter neutrino also forbids its couplings to the other standard model fields (so that it only interacts with gravity).
 This means that, if this $\mathbb{Z}_{2}$ symmetry is exact, we neatly explain why the dark matter is only seen via its gravitational effects, and why a series of increasingly sensitive direct-detection and indirect-detection experiments have so far failed to detect any dark matter particles in other (non-gravitational) ways.
 Unfortunately, this also means that it is hopeless to detect this dark matter candidate, directly or indirectly, using any currently-imagined non-gravitational detection scheme.

 It is worth adding that the $\mathbb{Z}_{2}$ might be only approximate: in order for the dark matter predictions derived in this section to be valid, the non-gravitational couplings of the dark matter neutrinos do not have to strictly vanish -- they merely must be small enough that the dark matter remains essentially decoupled from the thermal bath in the early universe, and has a lifetime that is long relative to the current Hubble time.
 This opens up the possibility that our dark matter neutrino might be indirectly detected via its decay.
+(Indeed, this may have already happened: see the note added to the Discussion, regarding Ref.~\cite{Anchordoqui:2018ucj}.)

-\subsubsection{Self-consistency}
+\subsection{Self-consistency}

 Let us add two remarks concerning the self-consistency of our dark matter calculations: \begin{itemize} \item From Eq.~(\ref{wkb}): for a fixed wavenumber $p$, the dimensionless WKB parameter $|\omega'/\omega^{2}|$ reaches a maximum at a conformal time $\tau_{p}=p/(2y_{m,1}\rho_{1}^{1/2})$ before and after the bang; and, at its peak, $|\omega'/\omega^{2}|$ is only $\gtrsim 1$ ({\it i.e.}\ the dark matter neutrino $N_{1}$ is only produced) if $p\lesssim y_{m}^{1/2}\rho_{1}^{1/4}$.
 These facts together imply that $N_{1}$'s are produced at a characteristic conformal time $\tau_{\ast}\sim1/(y_{m}^{1/2}\rho_{1}^{1/4})$ before and after the bang.
 If we re-express this in terms of the traditional "physical" FRW time coordinate $t$ ({\it i.e.} the proper time of a comoving observer in the Weyl gauge where the $N_{1}$'s mass is constant), it says that the $N_{1}$'s are produced at a characteristic time $t_{\ast}\sim 1/M_{1}$ before and after the Bang ({\it i.e.}\ when the age of the universe is roughly equal to their "Compton period").
 Our above calculation of the dark matter abundance in Subsection \ref{Neutrino_DM} is only consistent if, during this time period ($-t_{\ast}<t<t_{\ast}$), the $N_{1}$ may be treated as a free particle, interacting only with gravity, and undisturbed by other interactions and scattering events.
 This condition is satisfied for right-handed neutrinos, but {\it not} for the other particle species in the standard model (which all experience their first gauge-boson interaction long before the age of the universe reaches their Compton period). \item As we have just seen, the $N_{1}$'s are produced at a characteristic conformal time $\tau_{\ast}\sim1/(y_{m}^{1/2}\rho_{1}^{1/4})$ before and after the bang.
 At this time, the ratio of $\rho_{N}$ (the $N_{1}$ energy density predicted by our mechanism) to $\rho_{rad}$ (the radiation density) is